 - Credit Card

-- Others (Smoking area Available in the park)
+- Not available (Smoking area available in the park)

 * Information may be changed, so please be sure to check the official information.

 - Only part of the sightseeing is possible, not during one-way routes

 - Infant friendly